When you set up a site you have the ability to assign and control what other users can do depending what you want each user to be able to do.

 The five roles you can assign users are: Administrator; Editor; Author; Contributor; and Subscriber.
-There are two extra roles if you use My Class: teacher and student.

 The five roles a user can be assigned in decreasing level of responsibility are:

 - Administrator – can do everything and has complete access to posts, pages, plugins, comments, themes, settings, assign user roles and are able to delete the site.

 - Editor – is able to publish posts/pages, manage posts/pages, upload files, moderate comments as well as manage other people’s posts/pages.

 - Author – can upload files as well as write and publish own posts.